Skip to main content

 • Each run captures the mBOM version it was started against at create time.

-• Mid-flight runs continue executing the old version even after the new one is released.
+• Mid-flight runs continue running the old version even after the new one is released.

 • New runs started after the release pick up the new version.